cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 This step requires your password input for IPython Notebook and information of the self-assigned certificate to enable SSL.

+You can also do the same thing with ssh login.

+``cm-mooc login``

+Once you logged in, try `cm` program.

+``cm notebook create``

+cm is Cloudmesh shell program.
+It allows you to create a IPython Notebook Profile.

 Start IPython Notebook on Cloudmesh VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^